The Trinity Doctrine is Illogical

 For though there be that are called gods, whether in heaven or in earth, (as there be gods many, and lords many,) But to us there is but ONE GOD, THE FATHER, of whom are all things, and we in him; AND ONE LORD JESUS CHRIST, by whom are all things, and we by him. – 1 Corinthians 8:5-6

 1+1=2.
-One God, the Father and one Lord, Jesus Christ equals two different entities.
+The New Testament passage reveals two different entities.
 The math is unbelievably easy, but when talking to the church officials, they will say that we need to throw our brains away and believe their fairy tales that utterly defies logical comprehension.

 When we throw out church indoctrination and simply read the words and do the simple math, the logical conclusion couldn’t be easier.
 We don’t have to guess or speculate unless we allow others to think for us.

 For the Father himself loveth you, because ye have loved me, and have believed that I CAME OUT from God.
 I CAME FORTH from the Father, and am come into the world: again, I leave the world, and go to the Father. – John 16:27-28

 Jesus did not come out from the Trinity.

 The Trinitarian will use their favourite pet verses to allude to a Trinity, but with all the verses that they must perform eisegesis on their own texts.

 Go therefore and make disciples of all nations, baptizing them in THE NAME OF THE FATHER AND OF THE SON AND OF THE HOLY SPIRIT – Matthew 28:19

 Where is there proof of three in one Trinity?

 Does mentioning three things make them three separate persons of a multi-person God?